Jyothishjoy/AMBER_CYP2E1_3KOH/Step-4 MCPB.py to prepare FF parameters of the HEME/README.md

         parmed -i convert.inp

 7. Open “3koh_Hpp.pdb” and “HEM.pdb” to double-check the protonation state.
 Because H++ does not consider the metal ion while adding hydrogen atoms.
 Hence, the hystidine sulfur has a proton, which is not meaningful.

+8. The Hydrogen of CYS416 (atom no: 6802) was removed as the S is directly bound to the Fe.

+9.